Introduction

 What is SNMP Protocol Used For?

-To understand the usage of SNMP Protocol we need to know what it stands for and can be defined as SNMP is an Internet protocol that provides a means to report information and replica considerable.
+To understand how the SNMP protocol works, we need to know what it stands for.
+SNMP defines an Internet protocol that reports information and replicates data as needed.

-SNMP is used for monitoring and management of different devices in the network and their coordination.
+Network administrators use SNMP to monitor and manage different devices in the network and coordinate their functions.

 Organization decision-makers can obtain information from routers, switches, printers and a host of others.